Obama salutes entertainers at Kennedy Center Honors

 The lightest moments came in the tribute to variety show host David Letterman.
 Several performers said his oddball program was a worthy successor to "The Tonight Show Starring Johnny Carson," which was the standard bearer for late-night shows from the 1960s through the early 1990s.

-Comedian Tina Fey, honored with the Kennedy Center's Mark Twain Prize for American Humor in 2010, marveled at Letterman's ability to goad and humble his celebrity guests.
+Comedian Tina Fey, honoured with the Kennedy Center's Mark Twain Prize for American Humor in 2010, marveled at Letterman's ability to goad and humble his celebrity guests.

 "David Letterman is a professor emeritus at the 'Here's Some More Rope Institute,'" she joked.

-Letterman, who joked earlier in the weekend that he was going to fund an investigation to determine how he was given the honor, was at a loss for words on the red carpet.
+Letterman, who joked earlier in the weekend that he was going to fund an investigation to determine how he was given the honour, was at a loss for words on the red carpet.

 "I was full of trepidation, but now I am full of nothing but gratitude," he said.
 "I don't believe this, but it's been nice for my family."